 That’s why we need you to help us count them.

 What we learn from information about the birds in your garden collected by you and your fellow citizen scientists helps our researchers understand how birds are coping with environmental challenges.
 It also helps us build a long-term dataset to understand the impact of climate change on ecosystems and biodiversity.

 Add the 2023 Garden Bird Survey to your calendar

 This year’s survey starts in

-Using cutting−edge techniques, Manaaki Whenua – Landcare Research has distilled a substantial information base – bird counts gathered by New Zealanders from almost 44,000 garden surveys since 2012 – into simple but powerful metrics.
+Manaaki Whenua – Landcare Research researchers use supercomputers to distill a substantial amount of data – there have been more than 44,000 bird counts since 2012 – into simple but powerful metrics.